gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 {{sctp-Crypto-chunk-newchunk-crypt-struct}}) if necessary.
 At completion of Protection Engine initialization, the setup of the Protected association is complete and from that time on only CRYPTO chunks will be exchanged.
-Any other type of plain text chunks will be silently discarded.
+Any plain text chunks will be silently discarded.

-After completion of Protected association initialization, the initiator MUST send to the responder a PVALID chunk (see
+After completion of protected association initialization, the initiator MUST send to the responder a PVALID chunk (see
-{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the PROTECTEDASSOC parameter of the INIT chunk.
-The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
-When the initiator will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as PROTECTEDASSOC parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.
+{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the protected association parameter of the INIT chunk.
+The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they are exactly the same, with the same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chosen Protection Engine, otherwise it will reply with an ABORT chunk.
+If the association was not aborted the protected assocation is considered succesfully established.

+When the initiator receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise the protected association is succesfully established.

 ## Termination of a Protected Association {#termination-procedure}